UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 ## Introduction

 LABDOS01 is a lightweight portable [open-science](https://en.wikipedia.org/wiki/Open_science) ionizing radiation spectrometer-dosimeter intended as an experimental device for laboratory measurements or as a personal dosimeter for frequent flyers.
-The dosimeter is connected via a USB bus, through which it is powered and read-out.
+The dosimeter is connected via a USB bus, through which it is powered and read out.
 This minimizes the demand for skills required to operate the dosimeter.

 ![LABDOS01 front and back side](https://raw.githubusercontent.com/UniversalScientificTechnologies/LABDOS01/LABDOS01B/doc/LABDOS01A_merge.jpg)

 This device should be used for experimental verification and planning before using our more sophisticated and application-specific devices like [SPACEDOS](https://docs.dos.ust.cz/spacedos/), [AIRDOS](https://docs.dos.ust.cz/airdos/), or [GEODOS](https://docs.dos.ust.cz/geodos).

 ## Vendor Information
 The LABDOS01 detectors are procured by Universal Scientific Technologies s.r.o.
 (UST) company.
 A company specializing in advanced dosimetry and spectrometry equipment.
 UST is known for its cutting-edge technology and reliable products in the field of radiation detection and measurement.
-For any further information or support you can contact us via email at support@ust.cz
+For any further information or support, you can contact us via email at support@ust.cz

 ## Applications

-* AeroSpace or Terrestrial Radiation Monitoring
+* Aerospace or Terrestrial Radiation Monitoring
 * Aircraft Onboard Radiation Monitoring
-* Scientific High Altitude Balloons, e.g. [Pfotzer Maximum measurement](https://en.wikipedia.org/wiki/Georg_Pfotzer)
+* Scientific High Altitude Balloons, e.g., [Pfotzer Maximum measurement](https://en.wikipedia.org/wiki/Georg_Pfotzer)
 * Educational Toolkit, [cosmic ray monitoring](https://en.wikipedia.org/wiki/Cosmic_ray)
 * Radiation Mapping in 3D together with GNSS and UAV
-* Space Weather Monitoring e.g. on high-altitude observatories
+* Space Weather Monitoring, e.g., on high-altitude observatories
 * [Open science](https://en.wikipedia.org/wiki/Open_science)
 * [Citizen science](https://en.wikipedia.org/wiki/Citizen_science)